malikah20207-commits/ai-bike-scooter-classifier/README.md

-# Test1Ai
+# AI Bike and Scooter Classifier

+## Description
+This project uses Google Teachable Machine to build an AI model that classifies images as either a bicycle or a scooter.

+## Features
+- Image classification using AI
+- Trained with Google Teachable Machine
+- Predicts whether the image is a bicycle or a scooter

+## Technologies Used
+- Google Teachable Machine
+- Python
+- TensorFlow / Keras

+## Files
+- Trained AI model (.h5)
+- Labels file
+- Python prediction script
+- Sample images
+- Prediction result image

-Project Description
+## Project Goal
-In this project, I used Teachable Machine to build an image classification model that can distinguish between Bicycle and Scooter.
-I collected and organized images for both classes and trained the model using Teachable Machine.
-After training, I exported the model and used Google Colab to write and run the code for testing the model on new images.
-The project includes the dataset images, the trained model, and the source code required to run and evaluate the image classification system.
+To build and test an AI image classification model that can distinguish between bicycles and scooters.

+## Author
+Sara Saud Alotaibi